A look at the generalized Darboux transformations for the quasinormal spectra in Schwarzschild black hole perturbation theory: just how general should it be?: Introduction

 We show that these transformations do not meet the two most important conditions that distinguish DT precisely among all the transformations generated by first-order differential operators and therefore do not correspond to the isospectral property.
 Therefore, they only associate solutions with one given frequency QNM spectra.
 Moreover, we demonstrate that when we restrict our choice of transformations to those that connect the functions having identical frequencies, then any need in GDT simply disappears: ordinary DTs allow one to associate solutions for two arbitrary potentials (the short-ranged and long-ranged potentials relationship is just a trivial example).
 However, from a practical point of view, this fact means nothing -- even knowing the QNM spectrum of the original problem, we can not say anything about the spectrum of the second.
-In other words, unlike classical DTs, GDTs are purely formal and (from a practical point of view) useless substitutions.
+In other words, unlike classical DTs, GDTs are purely formal and, with a few notable exceptions (see Sec. \ref{GDT}) their effectiveness leaves much to be desired.
+Among those exceptions one might name, for example, the Chandrasekhar-Sasaki-Nakamura transformation (essentially a GDT) which has been developed by Sasaki and Nakamura \cite{Sasaki} to calculate the gravitational radiation emitted to infinity by producing a short-ranged potential known as the Sasaki-Nakamura potential (see Section 2.2 of \cite{Sasaki_Tagoshi}).
+Another example is interesting relationship between the raising and lowering operators for spin-weighted spheroidal harmonics, which also has a form of GDT \cite{Shah_Whiting}.
+However, what we are interested in for this article is somewhat different from both of those cases, as we primarily concentrate on the intrinsic properties of the QNM when the potentials are produced by DT and GDT.
+As we shall see, for this particular task the relative effectiveness of GDT is rather lacking (although there might still be some exceptions, as will be discussed below).

 The paper is organized in the following fashion.
 We will begin the next section by describing the two main properties of DT that distinguish it from the more general transformations, particularly by preserving the isospectrality.
 Then we complete the proof for the isospectrality of the DT binding potentials $V _ {_ {RW}} $ and $ V _ {_ Z} $, started in \cite {GJK-2017}.
 The description and critics of the GDT are provided in Sec. \ref{sec:GDT}.
 In Sec. \ref{sec:Frequency} we give general formulas for the Darboux-like transformations in the case of frequency-dependent potentials and show that these transformations are not isospectral in general.
 We discuss our findings and provide some final remarks in the Conclusion.